 Our monthly exhibitions are free and open to the public and include work by local, regional and national artists.
 Our membership has grown to over 700 members from 51 communities in Connecticut.
 In addition to year round classes, we run a summer art camp every July that serves over 200 children.

 We encourage young artists, and donate gallery space annually to the West Hartford Public School System for ArtBeat, an exhibition of artwork of students in kindergarten through 12th grade.
-We offer two partial college scholarships every every spring to graduating seniors in the region going on to an accredited art school or University to study art.
+We offer two partial college scholarships every spring to graduating seniors in the region going on to an accredited art school or University to study art.

 The West Hartford Art League is a 501 (c) 3 organization.